 Types of Stress: Chronic Stress

 Chronic stress is a different animal.
-This is an ongoing, unrelenting stress.
+This is ongoing, unrelenting stress.
 With chronic stress, you get catecholamine release but cortisol is the hormone that predominates.
 Partially due to the effect of cortisol, chronic stress carries the greatest risk of health problems.
 Research shows that chronic, ongoing stress is linked with an increase in inflammatory markers, markers that indicate your body is inflamed.
 As you may know, low-grade inflammation is linked with cardiovascular disease, type 2 diabetes, autoimmune disorders, depression, weight gain, and cancer.

 Now you know why chronic stress places your health at risk.
 In fact, it throws your entire system out of whack – your blood pressure rises and your blood sugar goes up.
 Although you feel the effects of being “stressed out”, you’re unaware of the silent damage that’s going on to the cells, tissues, and blood vessels in your body.
 Your body simply isn’t equipped to deal with chronic stress.